-The table below sets forth information with respect to shares of common stock that may be issued under our equity compensation plans issued as of December 31, 2017:
+The table below sets forth information with respect to shares of common stock that may be issued under our equity compensation plans issued as of December 31, 2021:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders (1)(2) 979,500 \$ 1.8156 268,967 Equity compensation plans not approved by security holders Total 979,500 \$ 1.8156 268,967
+Number of Securities Remaining Available Number of Securities for Future Issuance to be Issued Upon Weighted-Average Weighted-Average Under Equity Exercise of Exercise Price of Compensation Plans (Excluding Outstanding Outstanding (Excluding Plan Category Options, Warrants and Rights Options, Warrants and Rights Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plans approved by security holders (1)(2)(3) 4,760,000 \$ 2.99 275,785 Equity compensation plans not approved by security holders (4) 350,000 \$ 7.12

-(1) On May 5, 2010, our stockholders approved the 2010 Plan which, was subsequently amended and restated and approved by stockholders on April 24, 2011, further amended and approved by stockholders on May 6, 2013, and further amended and restated and approved by stockholders on May 24, 2016.
-The 2010 Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Plan is equal to 3,200,000 shares.
-At December 31, 2017, we had outstanding 979,500 stock options, subject to vesting, under the 2010 Plan.
-At December 31, 2017, there were 121,159 shares of Common Stock that were available for issuance pursuant to the 2010 Plan.

-(2) On May 5, 2010, our stockholders approved the 2010 Directors' Equity Compensation Plan, which was subsequently amended and approved by our stockholders on May 6, 2013.
-The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 425,000.
-At December 31, 2017, there were no shares of our Common Stock outstanding pursuant to awards under the 2010 Directors' Equity Compensation Plan.
-At December 31, 2017, there were 147,808 shares of Common Stock that were available for issuance pursuant to the 2010 Directors Equity Compensation Plan.
+- (1) On May 5, 2010, our stockholders approved the 2010 Plan, which has been subsequently amended and restated.
+The 2010 Plan provides that the total number of shares of common stock that may be issued under the 2010 Plan is equal to 4,900,000 shares.
+At December 31, 2021, we had outstanding stock options to purchase 2,034,874 shares of common stock, subject to vesting, under the 2010 Plan.
+At December 31, 2021, there were 275,785 shares of common stock that were available for issuance pursuant to the 2010 Plan. - (2) On May 5, 2010, our stockholders approved the 2010 Directors' Plan, which has been subsequently amended and restated.
+The 2010 Directors' Plan provides that the total number of shares of common stock that may be issued under the 2010 Directors' Plan is equal to 775,000.
+At December 31, 2021, there were 425,126 shares of our common stock outstanding pursuant to awards under the 2010 Directors' Plan.
+At December 31, 2021, there were no shares of common stock that were available for issuance pursuant to the 2010 Directors Plan. - (3) On April 12, 2018, our stockholders approved the 2018 Stock Incentive Plan.
+Subject to certain adjustments described therein, the maximum number of shares of common stock that may be issued pursuant to stock options awarded under the 2018 Stock Incentive Plan is 2,300,000 shares.
+All shares of common stock authorized for issuance under the 2018 Stock Incentive Plan have been reserved for the 2018 CEO Option. - (4) Represents the number of shares of our common stock granted as inducements material to employees entering into employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4) and outstanding as of December 31, 2021.